zamdzhiev/Qimaera/README.md

 Higher level functions to build more complicated circuits are also defined in this file :

- * `compose`    : makes the sequential composition of unitary gates
+ * `compose`    : Makes the sequential composition of unitary gates.
- * `tensor`     : makes the parallel composition (ie the tensor product) of unitary gates
+ * `tensor`     : Makes the parallel composition (ie the tensor product) of unitary gates.
- * `apply`      : apply some unitary gate to another unitary gate
+ * `apply`      : Apply some unitary gate to another unitary gate.
- * `adjoint`    : computes the adjoint of a unitary operator
+ * `adjoint`    : Computes the adjoint of a unitary operator.
- * `controlled` : make the controlled version of unitary gate
+ * `controlled` : Make the controlled version of unitary gate.

 Some examples using these functions can be found in the `Examples.idr` file.